Jaydee8652/EspressoBatch/README.md

 ```
 $ python3 batch_control.py
 ```
-On first run will attempt to determine the name of the local cluster, saving it to 'location.txt' to be referenced by other scripts.
-This string can be changed manually if necessary.

 Displays the current slurm queue, determines the number of previously batched calculations, and then presents the user with 3 processes to run.
 Any combination of these processes can be run through an integer input.
 ```
  - 1: